-With Christmas coming closer day by day, we begin to think about ways that we can give back to those we love and care for.
-The question is, what to buy?
+With Christmas and birthdays, we can begin to think about ways to give back to those we love and care for.
+We are often lost as to what is an appropriate or meaningful gift for the person with dementia, whatever stage of the journey they are at.
 We have put together a number of gift ideas that are pleasurable, have various therapeutic benefits and would enrich the lives of your loved ones.
 Also ask the Occupational Therapist at your Facility or staff at your local Social Centre for further ideas or where to purchase any specialised or other equipment.
 Your loved one may wish to give a grandchild one of the children’s books which relates stories about people with memory loss to assist understanding.
 Contact Alzheimer’s WA.
 These items are available locally and online for your convenience this Christmas.
 Happy holidays!

 For the special people in your life, gifts you may like to look are things such as:

 - DVDs that are both relaxing and also stimulate memory, such as waterfalls, visits to the country, playing with dogs, kittens and travel wisdomactivities.com.au www.boxndice.com.au

 - DVD’s of favourite musicals, movies, documentaries or TV shows and those “Carry on”, other comedy movies!
 These can also be loaded on with USB sticks with the newer TV’s

 - iPod player with music that is their own favorite collection.

 - Cordless headphones – listen to music anywhere and useful for those wanting TV louder than usual.

 - CD’s particularly those that stimulate reminiscing – belong to a certain era or for those who love singing – Sing alongs and choirs.

 - One Touch radio and easy to use, Alzheimer’s Australia or Contact TADWA to discuss individual designs and costs.
 Tel: (08) 9379 7465 email: email@example.com